Warriors (novel series)

 Warriors (also known as Warrior Cats) is a series of novels based on the adventures and drama of multiple Clans of feral cats.
 The series is primarily set in fictional forests.
 Published by HarperCollins, the series is written by authors Kate Cary and Cherith Baldry, as well as others, under the collective pseudonym Erin Hunter.
-The concept and plot of the pilot series was developed by series editor Victoria Holmes.
+The concept and plot of the pilot series were developed by series editor, Victoria Holmes.